• Skip to primary navigation

 03:04

-Now, our inherent wisdom doesn’t have to be insider’s knowledge.
-Kids already do a lot of learning from adults, and we have a lot to share.
+Now, our inherent wisdom doesn’t have to be insider’s knowledge. already do a lot of learning from adults, and we have a to share.
 I think that adults should start learning from kids.
-Now, I do of my speaking in front of an education crowd — teachers and students, and I like this analogy: It shouldn’t be a teacher at the head of the class, telling students, “Do this, do that.”
+Now, I do most of my speaking in front of an education crowd — teachers and students, and I like analogy: It shouldn’t be a teacher at the head of the class, telling students, “Do this, that.”
 The students should teach their teachers.
 Learning between grown-ups and kids should be reciprocal.
-The reality, unfortunately, is a little different, and it has a lot do with trust, or a lack of it.
+The reality, unfortunately, a little different, and it has a lot to do with trust, or a lack of it.

 03:39

 Now, if you don’t trust someone, you place restrictions on them, right?
-If I my older sister’s ability to pay back the 10 percent interest I established on last loan, I’m going to withhold her ability to get more from me, until she pays it back.
+If I doubt my older sister’s ability pay back the 10 percent interest I established on her last loan, I’m going withhold her ability to get more money from me, until she pays back.

 03:52